wlsf82/scaling-tests-with-docker/README.md

 ## Before running the tests

-Before running the tests make sure Selenium hub, Chrome and Firefox headless containers are up and runnning.
+Before running the tests, make sure that Selenium hub, Chrome headless, and Firefox headless containers are up and runnning.

 Use `docker ps -a` to check if they are up and running.